AI Can Translate for Hospital Patients. Should It?

 Written Translation Moves First

-Green said LILT is deployed at one of the top hospital systems in the United States for internal patient communications.
-The system is configured to meet strict information security standards and can run within a hospital’s existing cloud environment, he said.
+LILT is deployed at one of the top hospital systems in the United States for internal patient communications.
+The system is configured to meet strict information security standards and can run within a hospital's existing cloud environment.

-Hospitals choose such systems, Green said, because they need to know which models are used and how data is governed.
-In health care, security and compliance reviews can take months before a tool goes live, he added.
+Hospitals choose such systems, Green explained, because they need to know which models are used and how data is governed.
+In health care, security and compliance reviews can take months before a tool goes live.

 Speed and cost are part of the appeal.
-AI tools are “absolutely” less costly than relying solely on human translators, Green said.
-For some hospital workflows, translated materials are required in under an hour, he said.
+AI tools are "absolutely" less costly than relying solely on human translators, Green noted.
+For some hospital workflows, translated materials are required in under an hour.

 Other startups are targeting similar needs.

-Green said large language models can produce fluent translations, but organizational context still matters.
+Large language models can produce fluent translations, Green noted, but organizational context still matters.
 In one example he described, a document translated into German appeared flawless to a general reader but contained errors in product names and measurements that factory staff would immediately recognize.

 Interpretation Under Pressure